kouylty/cmu15213-csapp-labs-and-textbook/README.md

 ```
 instead of "> make btest".

+Or it can also be done by recoding the makefile.

-In "Attacklab", if the taegets are run in a virtualbox, only use command line
+In "Attacklab", if the targets are run in a virtualbox, only use command line

 ```
 ./ctarget -q